Academy Sports and Outdoors Logo

 Step 6: Repeat the Process

-Once you initially season your griddle, it's time to repeat the seasoning process three to five more times.
+After the initial seasoning, repeat the process three to five more times.

-• Spread a thin layer of oil evenly on your griddle and wait 10-15 minutes for the baking process to occur.
+• Spread a thin layer of oil evenly on your griddle and wait 10-15 minutes.
 Continue with rounds of seasoning until the smoke is no longer visible.

 • With each layer of seasoning, the griddle will transform color, changing from its original color to black.
 This will start in the center and gradually spread outwards.